zomnium/garphql-spec/README.md

 }
 ```

-Assuming that the backing data for the GraphQL server identified R2-D2 as the
+Assuming that the backing data for the GarphQL server identified R2-D2 as the
 hero.
 The response continues to vary based on the request; if we asked for
 R2-D2's ID and friends with this query: